 However, there are some plus points.
 You don’t need a BIOS file to boot games on Play!, plus there is an iOS version that you can try out on a jailbroken iOS device.

 Play! in all honesty, is not the most complete PS2 emulator, with a fair few bugs and glitches evident in many games, but it is an interesting project to keep one eye on.
 So, if experimenting is your thing, or you have an iOS device, give Play! a try.

 The PS2 has been a tough one to crack in terms of emulation performance, but we have now got to the point where we have two excellent emulators in PCSX2 and AetherSX2.
 So that now means that PS1 & PS2 emulation is very good across many systems.
-PCSX2 is without a doubt now one of the best emulators for PC, so be sure to make it part of your emulation set-up.
+PCSX2 is one of the best emulators for PC, so be sure to make it part of your emulation setup.